-The 24 bays RAID Subsystem
+The RAID Subsystem

 The RAID subsystem features 8Gb FC-AL host performance to increase system efficiency and performance.
-It features high capacity expansion, with 24 hot-swappable SAS2/SATA3 hard disk drive bays in a 19-inch 2U rackmount unit, scaling to a maximum storage capacity in the terabyte range.
-It supports dual controllers which provide better fault tolerance and higher reliability of system operation.
+It features high capacity expansion, with 12 hot-swappable SAS2/SATA3 hard disk drive bays in a 19-inch 2U rackmount unit, scaling to a maximum storage capacity in the terabyte range.